Renewable Natural Resources, Regime Shift and Hysteresis: Introduction

 Recruitment with hysteresis accords with what we know about the Atlantic northwest cod fishery collapse of the early 1990s.
 While the population recovered modestly between 2005 and 2016, populations have since plateaued \citep{dfo:stock-2020,dfo:stock-2023} and the hoped for 2025 recovery \citep{rose:northern} now appears unlikely to have come to fruition.

-In the following Section, I describe the model.
-In \Cref{sec:solution}, I examine the optimal renewable resource extraction problem without hysteresis.
+In the following Section, I review some of the related literature.
+In \Cref{sec:model}, I describe the model and in \Cref{sec:solution}, I examine the optimal renewable resource extraction problem without hysteresis.
 Then, in \Cref{sec:hysteresis}, I discuss how these results change when there is hysteresis in recruitment.
 Finally, in \Cref{sec:conclude}, I offer some concluding remarks.